 - g.
 Misuse of emails in the following categories can lead to a breach in the CBPC Codes of Conduct Policy, leading to a Complaint and Disciplinary Procedures: - i.
 Defamation of character - ii.
 Inappropriate, offensive or obscene content - iii.
 Untrue or malicious content - iv.
 Discriminatory on grounds of race, sex, age, marital status, disability, sexual orientation, religion or religious beliefs and philosophical beliefs - v.
 Breach of Council confidential information a.
-The Budget Working Group shall be responsible for reviewing this policy annually to ensure that it meets legal requirements and reflects best practice.
+The Parish Council will review this policy annually to ensure that it meets legal requirements and reflects best practice.